 Handing Out Twins First Half Awards

-At the beginning of the season I made a preseason pick about who will be the best players on the Twins in four different award categories (MVP, Best Starter, Best Reliever, Best Rookie).
-Each of the awards below has been named after someone that optimizes that award for the Twins organization.
-There are some legends from the past and even one current MLB player but all have had a significant place in Twins lore.
+Each of the awards below has been named after someone who symbolizes that award for the Twins organization.
+There are some legends and one current MLB player; all have had a significant place in Twins lore.

 Now it's your turn.
-Who would you pick for each of the above awards?
-Leave a COMMENT and start the discussion.
+What would your ballot look like for the top awards in the Twins organization for 2013?
+Leave a COMMENT and start the debate.